Older Home Wiring Risks: Knob-and-Tube, Aluminum, and Aging Insulation

 • Warm outlet plates or warm wall areas

-• Intermittent burning odors
+• Intermittent burning or hot-plastic odors

 • Buzzing or crackling sounds from outlets or switches